tcytra/enraiged-laravel/README.md

 There are two options for applying these corrections.
 While option 2 is quicker, option 1 is more likely to work for future versions of the vendor packages.

+> **Note:** Verify whether this fix is working for by inspecting the initial html response with the SSR service running.
+If SSR is working, the html body will be populated with the html structure of the initial page.

 **Option 1: Artisan Command**

 The primevue packages can be fixed with an artisan command: